lisalindqvist95/proj5_frontend/README.md

 ### Following Feed
 ![Following](media/images/following.png)
 The "following feed" contains the posts from the people a user follows.
+If the user isn't following anyone the feed will be empty and suggest that the user follows another user.

 ### Most Followed
 ![Most followed](media/images/most_followed.png)